Creating and managing workflows

 With the audience defined, it’s time to add the actual emails.

-Understanding Steps
+Understanding steps

 Each step represents one email in the sequence.
 Steps have: